whats-good/uniform-graphql/README.md

 ![Args types in TypeScript](https://i.ibb.co/BnzKQDW/inferred-args-type.png)

 _Example 2_: When we hover over `args.id`, we see that it's a union type between `string` and `number`.
 All this type information comes directly through the library.
-While developing our GraphQL backend, we don't need to manually write any `TypeScript` types for our resolvers.
+While developing our GraphQL api, we don't need to manually write any `TypeScript` types for our resolvers.
 This inclues the resolver function arguments and the return type.

 ## Types

-The first step in our workflow is creating the `unified types` that will serve as the building blocks for our backend.
+The first step in our workflow is creating the `unified types` that will serve as the building blocks for our api.
 These will serve two purposes: GraphQL schema generation, and compile time type safety for our resolvers.
 Let's begin with the built-in scalars.

 #### Built-in Scalars